UoB-COMSM0166/2025-group-15/README.md

 ### Tools and Workflow

-To manage our tasks and track overall project progress, we used a GitHub-based **Kanban board**, structured with columns: “Todo,” “In Progress,” “Lagging,” and “Done.”
+To manage our tasks and track overall project progress, we used a GitHub-based [Kanban board](https://github.com/orgs/UoB-COMSM0166/projects/117), structured with columns: “Todo,” “In Progress,” “Lagging,” and “Done.”
 Each task card included a detailed description, deadlines, priority level, and assigned team member.
 This visual workflow made it easy for everyone to track the status of work at a glance and identify bottlenecks early.

 We implemented **Work-in-Progress (WIP) limits** on active tasks to reduce overload and maintain a steady flow across development stages.
 The Kanban board’s flexibility also enabled us to reprioritize tasks efficiently in response to changing project needs, such as debugging or design revisions.